-All students and their parents/guardians/families are expected to read the Use of Technology Agreement (in the Guide to the School Year or available on the Board website).
+All students and their parents/guardians are expected to read the Use of Technology Agreement (in the Guide to the School Year or available on the Board website).
 They are also required to sign the School Start-Up Permissions Form to acknowledge that they have read, understand and will support the conditions/rules concerning the use of school/Board and personal technology as it supports learning.

-This agreement is designed to ensure a safe and supportive school environment, maintain network integrity and forward the schools blended learning program.
+This agreement is designed to ensure a safe and supportive school environment and network integrity.